OLUWAMUYIWA/field_gleanings/crc.md

 ### So, how do we derive our CRC?
 First, we need to choose a polynomial.
-Let te width be w.
+Let the width be w.
 For instance, if we choose 110111, the width `w` is 5 because it is the value of the highest power of two in the binary string.
 Append `w` number of zeroes to the message `m` whose `crc` checksum we want to calculate.
 In this case, if `m` were `11001010101`, it'd become `1100101010100000`, with 5 zeroes.
 The next thing to do is to divide our changed `m` by the polynomial using the polynomial arithmetic we described above.
 The quotient is useless.
 The remainder will either have width `w` or less.
 Think about it.
-It couldnt be of the same length as the poly we used (which would be `w+1`).
+It couldn't be of the same length as the poly we used (which would be `w+1`).
 It would either be `w` or less.
 The remainder is the `crc checksumm`.
 We append it to the original message.
 The key is to ensure that the register remains sized as `w` even if it is less than `w` in length.
 If it is less than `w` in length, then zeroes will fill in the first few positions to make up for it.
-The reason is because when we want to evaluate the integrity of the data, we would only need to divide by the polynomial we chose (which is usually chosen by a standard) and check that it yields zero as remainder.
+The reason is that when we want to evaluate the integrity of the data, we would only need to divide by the polynomial we chose (which is usually chosen by a standard) and check that it yields zero as the remainder.
 Now, I'll explain why it must be so if you don't see it yet.
-(I didn't see it at first because it wasn't clearly stated that the register size mut retain its width when appending te remainder to the original message before transmission).
+(I didn't see it at first because it wasn't clearly stated that the register size must retain its width when appending the remainder to the original message before transmission).
 Consider:

 ```